Pineapple Carrot Sheet Cake

 For the cream cheese icing:

-- In a large mixing bowl, combine softened cream cheese and butter until smooth using an electric mixer at medium speed.
+- In a large mixing bowl, combine the softened cream cheese and butter until smooth using an electric mixer at medium speed.

 - Reduce the mixer speed to low.
 Add one cup of sifted powdered sugar to the cream cheese mixture.
 Once the powdered sugar is combined, add another cup of sifted powdered sugar.
 Continue to beat until the mixture is smooth and creamy.